kmerchan/simple_shell/README.md

 Shelly is a simple shell that takes in user input to run commands and arguments.

 ## Description
 Commands and arguments are read, parsed and tokenized, and forked to child processes that execute the program associated with the input command(s).
-For further information on how specific functions work, please view the [shell flowchart] (https://drive.google.com/file/d/14b2P1kjzZGcs633gdYSbWUm_fyOewNq-/view?usp=sharing).
+For further information on the interaction of specific processes in shell, please view the version 0.1 [shell flowchart] (https://drive.google.com/file/d/14b2P1kjzZGcs633gdYSbWUm_fyOewNq-/view?usp=sharing).

 ## Usage
 Shelly has two modes: interactive and non-interactive.